Veggie Galaxy

-The restaurant is inspired by classic diner cuisine, and vegetarian cuisine and serves breakfast, lunch, and dinner.
+The restaurant is inspired by classic diner and vegetarian cuisine and serves breakfast, lunch, and dinner.
 The fact that they don't serve any meat or seafood should be considered a "footnote".
 Veggie Galaxy is mainly concerned with serving full-flavored, balanced dishes that are pleasing to vegetarians, vegans, and omnivores alike.

 History

 The diner opened for business on September 5, 2011.

 In July 2018, Veggie Galaxy's Portobello Melt sandwich was mentioned in Marvel Comics Astonishing X-Men by the character Beast.

 In October 2019, the diner was featured on Food Network's Diners, Drive-Ins and Dives (Season 30, Episode 16), during which host Guy Fieri stated, "This needs to go places.
 People need to have this in their town."

 Media awards

-Veggie Galaxy has earned numerous awards and prizes during its eleven years in existence.
+Veggie Galaxy has earned numerous awards and prizes since opening.